AEC European Platform for Artistic Research in Music (EPARM) 2023

 • 30 March 2023: Start of EPARM 2023

-Proposals must be submitted in Word format using the provided template and should be sent to AEC Events Coordinator Beatriz Laborda at the following email address: beatrizlaborda@aec-music.eu.
+Proposals were submitted in Word format using the provided template and sent to AEC Events Coordinator Beatriz Laborda at the following email address: beatrizlaborda@aec-music.eu.

-Any submissions that do not follow the guidelines above will not be considered.
+Any submissions that did not follow the guidelines above were not considered.

-N.B: Selected applicants will be required to register as participants and therefore pay the corresponding fee according to the price category (Representative of an AEC member institution / Representative of a non-AEC member institution / Independent researcher – not affiliated to any institution)
+N.B: Selected applicants were required to register as participants and therefore pay the corresponding fee according to the price category (Representative of an AEC member institution / Representative of a non-AEC member institution / Independent researcher – not affiliated to any institution)

 Template Parallel Session